Paul J. Weitz: NASA career

 In April 1966, Weitz was one of 19 men selected by NASA for Astronaut Group 5.
 He served as pilot on the crew of Skylab 2 (SL-2), which launched on May 25 and splashed down on June 22, 1973.
 SL-2 was the first crewed Skylab mission.
 The mission lasted for 28 days, a record at the time.
-Weitz and his two crewmates, Pete Conrad and Joseph P. Kerwin, performed extensive and unprecedented repairs to serious damage that Skylab sustained during its uncrewed launch, salvaging the entire Skylab mission.
+Weitz and his two crewmates, Pete Conrad and Joseph Kerwin, performed extensive and unprecedented repairs to serious damage that Skylab sustained during its uncrewed launch, salvaging the entire Skylab mission.
 Weitz logged two hours and 11 minutes of EVA during the mission.
-If NASA followed typical crew rotations, Weitz may have been assigned as the Command Module Pilot for the canceled Apollo 20 mission.
+If NASA followed typical crew rotations, Weitz may have been assigned as Command Module Pilot for the canceled Apollo 20 mission.

 In 1976 Weitz retired from NASA and went back to the Navy, but he returned to NASA to fly the maiden spaceflight of the Challenger at over 50 years old.

 Weitz was spacecraft commander on the crew of STS-6, which launched from Kennedy Space Center, Florida, on April 4, 1983.
 This was the maiden voyage of the orbiter Challenger.
 During the mission, the crew conducted numerous experiments in materials processing, recorded lightning activities, deployed IUS/TDRS-A, conducted extravehicular activity while testing a variety of support systems and equipment in preparation for future spacewalks, and also carried three Getaway Specials.
 Mission duration was 120 hours before Challenger landed on a concrete runway at Edwards Air Force Base, California, on April 9, 1983.
 With the completion of this flight, Weitz logged a total of 793 hours in space.

 Weitz was Deputy Director of the Johnson Space Center when he retired from NASA in May 1994.

 Personal life and death

 Weitz married the former Suzanne M. Berry of Harborcreek, Pennsylvania.
-They had two children — Matthew, and Cynthia.
+They had two children.

 Hunting and fishing were among his hobbies.

 After retiring, Weitz lived in Arizona until his death on October 22, 2017, from myelodysplastic syndrome at the age of 85.